- Food and Cooking»

 You must understand the real differences in each of these popular Onion varieties before you use them

 The Red Onion provides a great color contrast to almost any dish it is used in.

-And, it has a stronger and more pungent flavor than yellow onions.
+It has a stronger and more pungent flavor than yellow onions after it ages, but is very tasty when it is fresh.
 Red Onions are great when used raw, grilled or roasted and go well in fresh dishes such as vegetable Salads and on sandwiches.